mguillaumot/ML_project1/README.md

 project1.ipynb: python notebook used to test our implementations for this project

+run.py: python script used to generate the csv file submitted on Kaggle for final score

-In the report folder, you will find our report written edited with LaTeX.
+In the report folder, you will find our report in a pdf format edited with LaTeX.